One Day in Norwich: The Perfect Walking Route by a Frequent Visitor

 6. Elm Hill: Famous Medieval Street & Filming Location

 Widely celebrated as the most beautiful street in Norwich, Elm Hill is a complete medieval time capsule.
-While a devastating fire destroyed much of the street in 1507, the houses were quickly rebuilt, meaning most of the timber-framed structures you see today date back to the 16th century (the Tudor period).
+Most of the timber-framed Tudor structures you see today date back to the 16th century.

-As you turn the corner and step onto the gently sloping, cobbled lane, the modern world instantly vanishes.
-The street is lined with beautifully preserved jet-black timber beams, pastel plasterwork, and ancient doors that have stood for centuries.
-Its flawless, historic look is so striking that it has been featured as a filming location for major movies, including Netflix’s Jingle Jangle and the fantasy film Stardust.
+The moment you step onto this gently sloping, cobbled lane, the modern world instantly vanishes.
+Lined with beautifully preserved black timber beams and pastel plasterwork, its flawless historic look is so striking that it has frequently been used as a filming location for major movies.
 Today, these ancient buildings house atmospheric second-hand bookshops, traditional tea rooms, and local galleries.

 7. The Riverside Walk & Cow Tower: Medieval History & Peaceful Nature